dbisu/pico-ducky/README.md

 - Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
 This will prevent the pico-ducky from showing up as a USB drive when plugged into the target computer.
 - Remove the jumper and reconnect to your PC to reprogram.

 Pico: The default mode is USB mass storage enabled.
 Pico W: The default mode is USB mass storage **disabled**

 ![USB enable/disable mode](images/usb-boot-mode.png)

+### Multiple payloads

+Multiple payloads can be stored on the Pico and Pico W.
+To select a payload, ground one of these pins:
+- GP4 - payload.dd
+- GP5 - payload2.dd
+- GP10 - payload3.dd
+- GP11 - payload4.dd

 ### Changing Keyboard Layouts